robinskil/Neo4jObjectMapper/README.md

 ```

 ### Query a single node and his relations with other nodes
-The mapping function is very simmiliar to how it's used in Dapper.
+The mapping function is very similar to how it's used in Dapper.
 ```cs
 IDriver Driver = GraphDatabase.Driver("bolt://localhost:7687", AuthTokens.Basic("neo4j", "password"));
 INeoContext context = new NeoContext(Driver);